UMichStatistics/ComputingClub/content/talk/website/index.md

   region:
   postcode:
   country:
-summary: "In this workshop you will learn how to build a simple academic personal website based on the Acadmic theme by the Hugo engine as well as hosting it on GitHub Pages or UMich personal space."
+summary: ""
-abstract: "In this workshop you will learn how to build a simple academic personal website based on the Acadmic theme by the Hugo engine as well as hosting it on GitHub Pages or UMich personal space."
+abstract: "In a workshop-type presentation, you will learn how to build a simple academic personal website based on the Academic theme by the Hugo engine as well as hosting it on GitHub Pages or UMich personal space."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.